wabbajack-tools/mod-lists/Fallout-4-Enhanced-Edition/readme.md

 Now, open your PipBoy, go to `Misc`, and `Settings`, and open the `Beantown Interiors` Holotape.
 Go to `Customize Options -> Other Options` and `Enable Hardcore Clutter`.
 Then, go to `Mod Compatibility` and `Enable Insidejobs Compatibility`.
 * **True Storms Configuration**:
 Now, open the Holotape `True Storms Configuration` and enable `True Storms Effects`.
 If you want the game to be extra hard, keep `Constant Rads (Rad Rain)` Enabled, and also Enable `Ghoul Horde Chance`.

+### Step 6 (Optional):

+For an additional little tweak for those of you who can run this at 60+ FPS, you will use the ENB Menu to limit your FPS (Which I HIGHLY recommend), and to prevent screen tears, use your GPU's inbuilt profile selctor for Fallout 4 to use Fast V-Sync.

 ---